lightelligence-io/docs/content/en/getting-started/setting-up-getting-started.md

 4. As the platform URL enter `lightelligence.io`.

-5. To obtain the API authentication token, do the following:
+5. To obtain the API token for authentication, do the following:

 	1. Log on to the [OLT portal](https://portal.lightelligence.io).
 	2. Click the tenant you have created.

 		{{< figure src="/images/getting-started-select-tenant.png" caption="Selecting a Tenant" alt="Selecting a Tenant" >}}

-	3. Under **Developer Area**, copy the authentication token.
+	3. Under **Developer Area**, copy the API token.

 	{{< figure src="/images/getting-started-display-developer-area.png" caption="Displaying the Developer Area" alt="Displaying the Developer Area" >}}